 - Newer cars feature a public restroom across from the shower.

-Sink: Every roomette in the car has a sink, regardless of age.
+Sink: Every Roomette in the car has a sink, regardless of age.
 This sink features a unique design: Dirty water collects in the basin and drains out as you return it into the wall.
 You can use the sink water to wash your hands, brush your teeth, or even take a sip.

 Accessibility: Safety handles help you access the upper berth or bunk by providing support while you use the steps.